bodzaital/alladb/README.md

 - `-c` or `--connection`: Connection string for the database.
 - `-v` or `--verbose`: Enable verbose logging that is written once the REPL normally exits.

-Verbose logging is displayed when the REPL normall exists -- meaning that the `exit` function is called.
+Verbose logging is displayed when the REPL normally exits -- meaning that the `exit` function is called.
+There are not much actual logging yet.

 ### Usage